brianna-boughner/pizza-order-app/README.md

 -> When a topping is selected, it is added to an array (veggies or meat) in MainActivity, which stores everything.

 -> These arrays are referenced when making the graphics "visible" or "invisible".

+The most probable change to this app would be to alter the prices or toppings available.
+To edit the toppings, this can be done easily by changing the button text in the xml file for meat or veggies (or adding a new checkbox).
+However, a new png for the topping will also have to be uploaded.

+To edit the prices, change what happens in the OnCheckedChange methods for the checkboxes.
+There is a specific float value that is added/subtracted when the checkbox is clicked.